|

 “Neither is there salvation in any other: for there is none other name

 under heaven given among men, whereby we must be saved”.
-(Acts 4:12)
+(Acts 4:12) Why?
+Because the name of a

 dead man can save no one but Jesus is not dead HE IS ALIVE FOREVERMORE!